emmclaugh/syde671_final_project/README.md

 This folder contains code from the [struct2depth](https://github.com/tensorflow/models/tree/master/research/struct2depth) repository for generating training data from the kitti raw dataset.
 The code in this folder was augmented by group 8 to allow for skipping a specific number of frames.

 ### depth_prediction_test.py and transfrom_prediciton_test.py
 These two python scripts are set up to be run to inference the depth estimation and odometry estimation networks on a single example.
-To run code in this repo, create a new directory called example_model and download the following data into the directory:
+To run code in this repo, first be sure that the depth from videos in the wild repository has been cloned.
+Then download the following data into the example_model directory:
 [Example Model](https://www.googleapis.com/download/storage/v1/b/gresearch/o/depth_from_video_in_the_wild%2Fcheckpoints%2Fkitti_odometry_learned_intrinsics.zip?generation=1568245497722898&alt=media)
 You can then inference depth or transformation on the data example provided.